rjohnsen/threathunting-book/content/part-5/file-staging-user-writable-paths.md

 3. Inspect archive contents and scripts safely without execution.
 4. Reconstruct create, rename, extract, execute, network, and delete events.
 5. Identify the user and logon session that produced and executed the content.
-6. Compare signer, original filename, prevalence, and peer behavior.
+6. Compare signer, original filename, prevalence, and peer behaviour.
 7. Search the hash, origin URL, filename, and infrastructure fleet-wide.
 8. Record whether telemetry proves presence, transfer, execution, or only access.